 Last but not least, setting goals is an essential tool for self-leadership.
 Setting goals allows you to define what is really important to you, helps you to build your character and maintain personal and professional development.
 Creating goals makes you continuously reflect on your performance and upskill yourself.
 Especially if you feel like you lack guidance from your supervisor you need to develop tools to self-coach yourself.
 And if you're a busy manager you always need to provide your team with tools to improve and engage with their work.
 It will allow you to become more efficient in your role and sustain a healthy work-life balance.

-Setting SMART goals is more important for companies than ever before.
 The dynamic, fast-paced environment of the 21st century we live in makes it difficult to keep up with successfully implementing changes to meet the demands of the market.
 The changing work culture and rise of contract employees, remote working and operating international companies from multiple locations around the globe makes it complicated to keep the workforce aligned to company objectives.
-Therefore, setting goals for individuals, teams, departments and organizations as a whole is a must for for any leader who wants to successfully compete and grow their business.
+Therefore, setting targets for individuals, teams, departments and organizations as a whole is a must for for any leader.

-What is the key to setting SMART goals?
-It's a very straightforward process of following the template provided by the 5 SMART attributes.
+It is a very straightforward process of following the template provided by the 5 SMART attributes.

 Firstly, your goals need to be clear and provide you with a concise aim that will give you a sense of direction.
 If you simply set a goal to improve website traffic, it won't give you enough guidance to stay motivated or recognize when you've reached your objective.
 Instead, you need to ask yourself the following questions: